 At your destination, Vélo Québec Voyages will transport your luggage from one hotel to another for the duration of your trip.
 We remind you of the importance of identifying your luggage in order to ensure its transfer.
 We accept only one piece of luggage per person, and its weight must not exceed 20 kilos.

-We reserve the right to refuse to carry any baggage exceeding the 20 kilo weight limit, both at the beginning and during the trip.
+We reserve the right to refuse to carry any baggage exceeding the 20-kilo weight limit (unless otherwise specified), both at the start of and during the journey.

 Course of the stay